AztecProtocol/aztec-packages/docs/docs/tutorials/examples/uniswap/l1_contract.md

 sidebar_position: 2
 ---

-This page goes over the code in the L1 contract for Uniswap, which works alongside a [token portal](../../../../tutorials/codealong/contract_tutorials/advanced/token_bridge/index.md).
+This page goes over the code in the L1 contract for Uniswap, which works alongside a [token portal (codealong tutorial)](../../codealong/contract_tutorials/advanced/token_bridge/index.md).

 ## Setup